-Next among Australian Visa Types is the Skilled Visa Australia, also known as Visa subclass 189 is among the popular Australian Visa Types.
+Next among Australian Visa Types is the Skilled Visa Australia, also known as Visa subclass 189 is among the most popular Australian Visa Types.
 It is structured for the invited workers with specific skills and experience to work in Australia.
 You will be allowed to live, study and work permanently anywhere in the country if you meet all the requirements.
 Workers will also enjoy the same rights as Australian citizens if the Visa is granted.
 The current cost of a skilled Visa in Australia is AUD 4,045 (INR 2.2 lakhs).

 Explore the Jobs in Australia for Indians